Children's House (33 months - 6 years)

 The Language area is rich in both spoken and written language experiences.
 Individual activities allow the child to explore and discover the English language through concrete materials such as sandpaper letters and moveable alphabets.
 The child uncovers the wonder of sounds and symbols as they progress to reading, writing and the creation of stories and other forms of self expression.

-Mathematics activities at the Primary level introduce materials designed to isolate individual math concepts.
+Mathematics activities at the Children's House level introduce materials designed to isolate individual math concepts.
 The child explores numbers and their relationships, sequence, mathematical operations and memorization of math facts.
 The child develops a thorough understanding of the decimal system through the use of manipulative materials.
 Work with concrete materials in the math area prepares them for higher-level abstract thinking at the next level.

 Cultural subjects such as art, music, geography, science and nature are integrated into the curriculum throughout the classroom.
 The exploration of our culture and of the natural world provides many opportunities for enriching the young mind.